 Individualized Educational Program (IEP):

-Geared to the learning needs of individual pupils, the Individualized Educational Program aims to reinforce the foundation of learning, help pupils overcome their learning difficulties, and develop their potentials.
-Individualized Educational Program should include short-term and long-term teaching objectives, learning steps, activities, and reviews to ensure that the program is implemented effectively.
+Geared to the learning needs of individual pupils, the Individualized Educational Program aims to reinforce the foundation of learning, help pupils overcome their learning difficulties, and develop their potential.
+Individualized Educational programs should include short-term and long-term teaching objectives, learning steps, activities, and reviews to ensure that the program is implemented effectively.

 Peer Support Program: